Ortigia Sound System Festival 2016, 25th-31th July 2016, Siracusa.

-Workshop to design and build the display of the spaces fo the festival in collaborations with the Architecture faculty of Syracuse.
+Workshop to design and build the display of the spaces for the festival in collaboration with the Architecture faculty of Syracuse.

 In our cities, rituals and sacredness seem far and forgotten.
 Religious processions and ceremonies seem to belong to ancient times.
-But if we pay attention to the history of the modern city, we realise they didn’t change, they’ve just shown in a different way.
+But if we pay attention to the history of the modern city, we realize they didn’t change, they’ve just shown in a different way.
 For instance, in Amsterdam during the 60s, for the Provos the urban ritual became fundamental in order to spread their message.
 Their sanctuaries became symbols of the city, as it happened for the Spui statue in front of which ritual and ludic joined.
-New clothes, a new music and new artistic practices exploded in the city, thus transforming it through temporary actions.
+New clothes, new music, and new artistic practices exploded in the city, thus transforming it through temporary actions.
 In 1973 Ettore Sottsass published on Casabella “The Planet as a Festival.”
-The festival is utopia, new and real vision of the life.
-In Sottsass opinion, and also according to that time’s counterculture, its inhabitants freed themselves from the chains of labor, and became Homo Ludens.
+The festival is a utopia, a new and real vision of life.
+In Sottsass’s opinion, and also according to that time’s counterculture, its inhabitants freed themselves from the chains of labor and became Homo Ludens.
 We can find some connections with Constant’s situationist city: The New Babylon was defined by the author himself as the “Provos’ city.”
-Today, these experiences of temporary escape persist in the discos all over the world.
-The architecture of these places, if we can define it architecture and if they need it, doesn’t care about cannons such as firmitas, utilitas or venustas, but rather to the creation of atmospheres and sensations, physical and mental, extra-corporal and extra-terrestrial.
+Today, these experiences of temporary escape persist in discos all over the world.
+The architecture of these places, if we can define its architecture and if they need it, doesn’t care about cannons such as firmitas, utilitas or venustas, but rather to the creation of atmospheres and sensations, physical and mental, extra-corporal and extra-terrestrial.

-Through a workshop the projects tries to re-cap some of the rituals and elements typical of the party atmosphere seen as an escape and an alternative.
+Through a workshop, the project tries to re-cap some of the rituals and elements typical of the party atmosphere seen as an escape and an alternative.
 It retakes the experiences of the Superarchitecture and of the discos around Italy, considered by the Radical groups as the new public spaces.
 The space of the festival as a contemporary square.

 Collaborators: Petra Popa, Lavinia Mates, Roxana Orasteanu, Antonello Livrano